DiegoZaff/ing-sw-2024-zafferani-trimarchi-saracino-zullo/README.md

       ex rmi: /path/to/openjdk21/bin/java -jar ClientApplication.jar 127.0.0.1 127.0.0.1 8887 --rmi
       ex tcp: /path/to/openjdk21/bin/java -jar ClientApplication.jar 127.0.0.1 127.0.0.1 8886

+For a list of all the TUI commands digit "?" in the terminal after the application starts.

 For the best UI experience for the TUI it is recommanded to use Unix terminals.
 For the best UI experience for the GUI is recommanded a resolution on 1920x1080 and for Windows users a 100% zoom.